emmaloftus/Southern-African-Radiocarbon-Database/README.md

 # Southern-African-Radiocarbon-Database
 Data for the Southern African Radiocarbon Database hosted by Oxford Radiocabon Accelerator Unit and integrated with OxCal (https://c14.arch.ox.ac.uk/sadb/db - OxCal login required).
+The database currently features c.
+2700 dates, spanning the full 14C range.

 See Loftus et al., 2019, An archaeological radiocarbon database for southern Africa.
 Antiquity. (https://doi.org/10.15184/aqy.2019.75).
 The database has been updated since publication but the descriptions and conclusions are largely unchanged.